singV/Python-beginners/Lesson-1/README.md

 **Prerequisites:**

-Docker should be installed on your machine, if now, download it from [Docker site](https://www.docker.com/) and follow the instructions for your OS.
+Docker should be installed on your machine, if you don't have it, download it from [Docker site](https://www.docker.com/) and follow the instructions for your OS.

 **Command:**